alliedmodders/amtl/README.md

 ### InlineList (am-inlinelist.h)

-InlineList is a doubly-linked list that does use any calls to malloc(), with the caveat that list members can be members in at most one inline list at a time.
+InlineList is a doubly-linked list that does not use any calls to malloc(), with the caveat that list members can be members in at most one inline list at a time.
 Objects must recursively inherit from InlineListNode, which ensures that the object has prev/next pointers.
 Example:

     class MyObject : public InlineListNode<MyObject>
     { };